 The Actuarially Determined Contribution (ADC) according to the funding policy is the contribution rate necessary to fund the annual normal cost of the Judicial Fund and fully amortize the UAAL over 25 years.
 The amount calculated is expected to remain a constant percentage of payroll over the remaining amortization period.
-The ADC determined by this valuation is 44.01% of pay.
+The ADC determined by this valuation is 43.87% of pay.
+This ADC is reasonable as of the valuation date.
+As described below, the current State contribution rate is less than the ADC.
+This means that the funding period is in excess of the 25-year target set by the Board.

 The State currently contributes 15.0% of pay, a portion of docket fees, and \$100,000 every month until the Judicial Fund is 100% funded.
-The State contribution is expected to be approximately 32.25% of pay for FY2023.
+The State contribution is expected to be approximately 31.54% of pay for FY2024.
 However, the \$100,000 monthly contribution and the docket fees are not expected to increase in the future so it is expected that the State contribution will decrease as a percentage of payroll in future years.
-Members contribute 10.5% of salary, for a total expected contribution equal to 42.75% of pay for FY2023.
+Members contribute 10.5% of salary, for a total expected contribution equal to 42.04% of pay for FY2024.

-The docket fees contributed to the Judicial Fund have been significantly impacted by the pandemic over the past two years.
+The docket fees contributed to the Judicial Fund have been significantly impacted by the pandemic over the past few years.
 As a result, we have based our long-term projected contributions on the docket fees contributed to the Judicial Fund for FY2020 of approximately \$2.5 million.
-These docket fees are assumed to remain level every year in the future.
+If docket fees do not increase back to the level they were at in FY2020, future assumed docket fees will need to be reduced to their current level, or approximately \$1.9 million.